elasticpath/html5-reference-storefront/documentation/introduction.md

 About the Documentation
 ---------------------
-This document is written for knowledgeable JavaScript developers who are extending/customizing the HTML5 Storefront modules and for knowledgeable front-end developers who are extending/customizing the HTML5 Storefront themes.
+This document is written for knowledgeable JavaScript developers who are extending/customizing HTML5 Storefront modules and for knowledgeable front-end developers who are extending/customizing HTML5 Storefront themes.
 This document is not a primer for JavaScript, CSS, etc..
 Before you begin, you should have working knowledge of the following technologies:

 * Backbone.js
 * jQuery.js